 to use gas produced from Owner's Reserves for operating Owner's Reserves; and

-to pod, communitize or unitize Owner's Reserves, in which event this Agreement shall cover Owner's interests therein.
+to pool, communitize or unitize Owner's Reserves, in which event this Agreement shall cover Owner's interests therein.

+to take such other actions, and exercise such other rights and perform such other obligations as may be necessary to comply with the terms of any lease, any other agreement in effect as of the date hereof, any agreement in effect on the date of acquisition of additional interests in the Reserve Commitment Area, or Law.
+[Dan, please review…]

 (Blue Text is "hidden")

 Article 2 Gathering and Redelivery